 We live in a material world.
 As trivial as this statement is, it nonetheless encapsulates the expectations and demands we must meet.
-Its indisputable reality informs the kinds of choices we we’re required to make, the most salient of which is having a job that can sustain our existence: food, shelter, safety (by procuring food, shelter, safety).
+Its indisputable reality informs the kinds of choices we we’re required to make, the most salient of which is having a job that can sustain our existence: food, shelter, safety.

 The usefulness of studying humanities can’t be easily transpired into arguments.
 The value is in the experience itself, rather than the outcome one may get.
 You can’t arrive at the usefulness of this type of education as you would a mathematic proof.
 Sure, you can read all the facts and make all the appropriate mental inferences about the value of liberal arts, but you won’t arrive at the essence of this pursuit.
 It’s like trying to convince someone why being in love is a transformative experience.